mozilla-mobile/mozilla-vpn-client/docs/rfcs/0003-rfc-controller_refactor.md

   };
 ```

 If at any point any of the checks in `ConnectionManager::ConnectionStates` fails then we will emit a signal to the frontend explaining what exactly the issue is.
 For example, if we are in `ConnectionManager::ConnectionStateInternetProbe` and the internet probe fails, we will notify the frontend via `emit connectionStateInternetProbeFailed()` signal.
 This allows the UI to notify the user that the VPN activation failed due to their network connectivity issue and may offer troubleshooting advice such as checking that their wifi/cellular is enabled.
-It is worth noting that in any given circumstance, we will not deactivate the VPN on our end regardless of the failure.
+It is worth noting that in any given circumstance, we will not deactivate the VPN on the backend regardless of the failure.

+## Metrics and Measurements

 This change also means that prior to the activation of the VPN, there are multiple checks and probes that need to succeed; this will take some time (hopefully no more than a couple of seconds), and as long as we communicate to the user via front end prompts about what is happening, this is acceptable.

+To confidently determine that these checks do not delay the VPN activation by an unacceptable amount, we need to measure the duration of the _time elapsed from toggling on the VPN to activation_.
+This is the only relevant metric, given that in any other scenario the checks run in the background and would not affect the user experience.

+## Task Breakdown

 This is a big undertaking that will take multiple sprints to complete.
-This document does not cover the extent of work required for creating new unit and functional tests as well as updating the existing ones that will be affected.
-I propose we break down the work like below:
+The work will be broken down into multiple tasks listed below:

 1. Create a new `ConnectionManager` object with relevant states.
 Initially, this will have a 1:1 map to the controller so we can debug and ensure the component works as intended.
 As we add the logic to probe for various scenarios and move further along the implementation work, we can remove them from the `Controller`.
 2. Add probe internet to `ConnectionManager`: This will allow us to check if there is an active internet connection.